Male vs Female Ball Pythons — How to Tell the Difference

 Male and female ball pythons have distinct bodies and tails.

 The body of a ball python houses all of the snake’s internal organs and important parts of their nervous, digestive, skeletal, and other crucial body systems.
 The cloaca is located at the end of the snake’s body where their tail begins.
-The cloaca is the multipurpose entry and exit hole for reptiles.
+The cloaca is the multipurpose entry and exit hole for reptiles where the reproductive organs can be found.

 Ball pythons poop, pee, lay eggs, give birth, and mate all through their cloacas.